Categories of diagrams with irreversible moves: Diagrams and categories

 \section{Diagrams and categories}

 In this paper, we propose to study conditional diagram theories, where an elementary move on a diagram is allowed if a fixed condition, expressed in terms of existence of certain morphisms, is satisfied.
-We are mostly interested in transforming a diagram theory that has a Reidemeister-type theorem (i.e., two diagrams $D_1$, $D_2$, represent the same object iff there is a finite sequence of elementary reversible moves leading from $D_1$ to $D_2$) into conditional diagram theories.
+We are mostly interested in transforming a diagram theory that has a Reidemeister-type theorem \footnote{That is, two diagrams $D_1$ and $D_2$ represent the same object iff there is a finite sequence of elementary reversible moves leading from $D_1$ to $D_2$.} into conditional diagram theories.

 For a given category $\C$, denote its objects by $\C_0$, and its morphisms by $\C_1$.